Podcasts

 Sarah Moore on the Panama Canal

 In this episode, students from Leiden University speak with Professor Sarah Moore from the University of Arizona.
-They discuss the complex role of water, with a focus on the Panama Canal.
-The episode touches upon both the imperialistic aspect of the formation of the Panama Canal and the environmental impacts it has had on the local community.
+They discuss the complex role of water, focusing on the Panama Canal.
+The episode touches on both the imperialist aspects of the Panama Canal’s construction and the environmental impacts it has had on the local community.

 An Interview with Helen Rozwadowski

 In this episode Roosevelt Institute intern Alex Nagel chats with Helen Rozwadowski (University of Connecticut), and Dario Fazzi (Roosevelt Institute for American Studies and University of Leiden), about her thirty-year career working on ocean history.
-The discussion covers a wide variety of subjects, from oceanography in the Nineteenth century to how we, in the present, bring ocean history to the attention of the public.
+The discussion covers a wide variety of subjects, from oceanography in the Nineteenth century to how we, in the present, bring ocean history to public attention.
 The interview includes discussion of the books Fathoming the Ocean and Vast Expanses, as well as assorted pieces of ocean history from her extensive publishing career.

 Paul Rosier on the Kinzua Dam

-In this podcast, students from the course “The US in the Anthropocene” (Leiden University, 2022), have a chat with Paul Rosier (Villanova University) on the relevance of the Kinzua Dam.
-Located in Pennsylvania, the dam is one of the largest in the US and takes its water from the Allegheny river.
-While crucial to providing flood control and power generation, the dam has jeopardized the lives of thousands of people, especially threatening the Seneca Nation.
+In this podcast, students from the course “The US in the Anthropocene” (Leiden University, 2022) have a chat with Paul Rosier (Villanova University) on the relevance of the Kinzua Dam.
+Located in Pennsylvania, the dam is one of the largest in the US and takes its water from the Allegheny River.
+While crucial for flood control and power generation, the dam has jeopardized the lives of thousands of people, especially the Seneca Nation.

 Kyle Kajihiro on Kahoolawe Island

-In this podcast students of the course “The US and the Anthropocene” (Leiden University, 2022) interview Kyle Kajihiro (University of Hawai’i) and talk about the toxic legacies of US Navy’s operations in Kahoolawe, an island in the Hawai’i.
-The US Navy has been using Kahoolawe for decades as a testing ground, making it impossible to inhabit the island.
+In this podcast, students of the course “The US and the Anthropocene” (Leiden University, 2022) interview Kyle Kajihiro (University of Hawai’i) and talk about the toxic legacies of the US Navy’s operations in Kahoolawe, an island in Hawai’i.
+The US Navy has used Kahoolawe for decades as a testing ground, making it uninhabitable.
 But the contamination goes beyond the mere military operation and reshuffles identities, relations, geographies and maritime environments alike.

 Mark Durno and Greg Masher on the Environmental Train Disaster in Ohio